 Inside, visitors will find:

-an immersive setting blending lights, textures, and a winter atmosphere;
+an immersive setting blending lights, projections, textures, and a winter atmosphere;

 the perfect place to take a break, warm up, and enjoy the moment;